vdhamer/Photo-Club-Hub/.github/README.md

 Photo Club Waalre is a photography club named after Waalre, a town in the south of The Netherlands.
 Its members meet since 1988, mainly to critique each other’s photos.

-The name of the photo club will probably disappear from the app's name at some point to emphasize that the app supports other photo clubs as well.
+The name of the photo club will probably disappear from the app's name at some point.
+This would be to emphasize that the app supports multiple photo clubs rather than just a single club.

 ### The Portfolio Concept